 MOD MEX/20/60

-60 9.2 Members should, where appropriate, encourage the parties to any special arrangements that are made pursuant to No. 58 to take into account relevant provisions of CCITT Recommendations.
+60 9.2 Member States shall encourage the parties to any special arrangements that are made pursuant to No. 58 to take into account relevant provisions of ITU-T Recommendations.

 Reasons: To update the terms in accordance with the ITU Constitution.